daniel-gomes-silva/CapstoneProject/README.md

 ## Usage with RAPTOR Algorithm

 It's important to note that while `footpathDistance.cpp` provides distances, the output of `footpathDuration.cpp` (i.e., walking durations) is typically used by routing algorithms like [RAPTOR](https://github.com/daniel-gomes-silva/RAPTOR) (Rapid Transit Optimized Routing).
 RAPTOR primarily focuses on minimizing travel time, which includes walking durations between public transport stops and transfers.
+Although RAPTOR can alternatively use distance data from `footpathDistance.cpp` and apply a predefined constant average walking speed to estimate durations, the durations obtained directly from OSRM through `footpathDuration.cpp` should be more accurate.

 <br>